-The powerup sequence of the ADT7462 is as follows:
+The power-up sequence of the ADT7462 is as follows:

-- 1. The temperature of the thermal diode connected to Pin 17 and Pin 18 (only dedicated thermal diode channel) is monitored immediately on powerup of the ADT7462.
-Ideally, the hottest zone should be connected to this channel so protection is provided immediately on powerup. - 2.
-V{CCP1} is also monitored immediately on powerup.
-V{CCP1} is typically connected to a main power rail.

-Switching on the V{CCP1} rail gates the fan's quiet startup counter.

-- 3. V{BATT} is monitored immediately on powerup before the setup complete bit (Register 0x01, Bit 5) is set.
+- The temperature of the thermal diode connected to Pin 17 and Pin 18 (only dedicated thermal diode channel) is monitored immediately on power-up of the ADT7462.
+Ideally, the hottest zone should be connected to this channel so protection is provided immediately on power-up. - 2.
+V{CCP1} is also monitored immediately on power-up.
+V{CCP} is typically connected to a main power rail.
+The switching on of the V{CCP} rail gates the fan's quiet start-up counter. - 3.
+V{BATT} is monitored immediately on power-up before the setup complete bit (Register 0x01, Bit 5) is set.
 The chassis intrusion circuit (CI) is powered from V{BATT} .
 If the measured V{BATT} reading is lower than the lower limit (default = 0x80), the CI circuit is turned off. - 4.
-PWM1, PWM2, and PWM4 are not on dedicated pins.
-Because these pins are shared with inputs, they are allowed to float high on powerup.
-This means that if a fan is connected to these pins, it spins at full speed on powerup. - 5.
-PWM3 is switched off by default (because this is a dedicated pin).
+PWM1, PWM3, and PWM4 are not on dedicated pins.
+Because these pins are shared with inputs, they are allowed to float high on power-up.
+This means that if a fan is connected to these pins, it spins at full speed on power-up. - 5.
+PWM2 is switched off by default (because this is a dedicated pin).
 If no SMBus communication takes place within 4.6 seconds of the V{CCP} rail switching on, this PWM drive is driven to full speed.
-If SMBus communication does take place, this pin behaves as programmed. - 6.
-No temperature or voltage (other than V{CCP1} , Diode 2, and V{BATT}) is monitored until the setup complete bit (Bit 5) is set in Configuration Register 1 (0x01).
+If SMBus communication does take place, this pin behaves as programmed.

+6. No temperature or voltage (other than V{CCP1} and Diode 2 and V{BATT}) are monitored until the setup complete bit (Bit 5) is set in Configuration Register 1 (0x01).
 This allows the user to program the ADT7462 as required before monitoring of all channels is enabled, thereby not generating false ALERTs.
 The setup complete bit should not be set until the device is fully configured for the desired monitoring functions.